Skip to main content

 Error status codes400, 401, 500.

-Indexed-field allowlistOnly indexed fields can appear in filters, sorts, or aggregations.column.
+Indexed-field allowlistOnly indexed fields can appear in filters, sorts, or aggregations.field.
 See Reference for the detailed catalog, or Common indexed fields for the most-used subset.

 Pricing and rate limitsSee Pricing and Rate limits for current numbers.

-Filter grammar, operators, and example queries like “SDR hiring in mid-market”, “companies that closed Series B”, full-text keyword hunts.
+Worked examples like “SDR hiring in mid-market”, “companies that closed Series B”, and full-text keyword hunts.

 Pagination & sorting